Zinabuf/GCIM-GWEIS-Z/README.md

    [Plink](https://www.cog-genomics.org/plink/2.0/) and
    [LDSC](https://github.com/bulik/LDSC).
 Depending on the stage at which the analysis is initiated, these tools may not be required for all steps (e.g., if intermediate results such as GWAS summary statistics or LDSC outputs are already available).
 ### Preparing LDSC reference files
-GCIM-GWEIS-Z uses LDSC to estimate the genome-wide inflation/intercept of the GWEIS or GCIM-GWEIS test statistics.
+GCIM-GWEIS-Z uses LDSC to estimate the intercept of conventional GWEIS or GCIM-GWEIS test statistics.
 Two LDSC reference inputs are required:
 #### 1.**HapMap3 SNP list**: (`w_hm3.snplist`)
 This file contains the list of well-imputed HapMap3 SNPs commonly used for LDSC munging and regression.
 It is used by `munge_sumstats.py` to restrict the summary statistics to high-quality SNPs.
 #### 2. European LD-score reference directory: (`eur_w_ld_chr/`)